 Texture Streaming Quality: Cinematic

-Not much performance difference between Cinematic and Low on Texture Streaming Quality.
-There was a max 2% performance boost turning it down from Cinematic to low.
-So, best leave it at maximum.
+There is not much performance difference between Cinematic and Low on Texture Streaming Quality.
+There was a maximum 2% performance boost, turning it down from cinematic to low.
+So, best to leave it at maximum.

 Ray Tracing: Off